mahyarmirrashed/brians-brain/README.md

 ## Build and Running the Program

 To build the program, simply run `make` with the supplied `Makefile`.
+Then, run the program like a normal binary `./main`.

 This program uses OpenMP for accelerating frame generation.